Leman102/README-generator/README.md

 8. [Questions?](#questions)

 ## Description
-'Tired of creating Readme.md files all the time?
-Use this app to create a professional Readme in less than 2 minutes!'
+Tired of creating Readme.md files all the time?
+Use this app to create a professional Readme in less than 2 minutes!
 ## Installation
 1. Clone the repo
    > git clone https://github.com/Leman102/README-generator.git